CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (2) The presence of any complaints pending against a license or certificate issued by another licensing body or professional association, indicating that the applicant cannot be relied upon to practice competently, safely and honestly, or adhere to the ethical standards required by Mhp 501.02;

-(3) Receipt of evidence of denial of a requested license or certificate by another licensing body or professional association;
+(3) Receipt of evidence of denial of a requested license or certificate by another licensing body or professional association or that the applicant is under active investigation by the board;

 b.
 Any charge of felony or misdemeanor criminal conduct which has been filed with a court, but has not yet been finally resolved by a dismissal or judgment of “not guilty”;

-(5) Receipt of evidence of past or pending civil suits alleging malpractice, professional incompetence, or negligence, indicating that the applicant cannot be relied upon to practice competently, safely, and honestly; and.
+(5) Receipt of evidence of past or pending civil suits alleging malpractice, professional incompetence, or negligence, indicating that the applicant cannot be relied upon to practice competently, safely, and honestly; or

-(6) Receipt of evidence of a past or current emotional disturbance, mental illness, organic illness, or addictive disorder which impaired or presently impairs the ability of the candidate to serve as a mental health practitioner, provided that evidence of a positive outcome of treatment for a past disorder shall be considered to determine whether the applicant is presently of good character.
+(6) Receipt of evidence of a condition or disorder which presently impairs the ability of the candidate to serve as a mental health practitioner.

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93; EXPIRED: 7-22-99